-To play fantasy golf, you simply draft a team of 6 golfers.
+Instead of playing 72 holes, fans can get in on the action by drafting a team of 6 golfers.
 Each golfer is given a price based on their past performance and a team must be built while staying under the $50,000 salary cap.
 Your team accumulates points based on their performance each hole, round, and the tournament finish.

 Jordan Speith ($12,600) – Chambers Bay could be a good fit for Speith’s game if the conditions are tough, as he has shown the ability to grind out holes and play a precise game.
 After his dominant run at The Masters, he’s certainly on everyone’s radar.
 After seeing Speith help user BrettM win $1 Million on DraftKings in April, he will be hard to ignore when building your rosters.

 Rory McIlroy ($13,000) – His inconsistent play may discourage others from drafting him here, but the reward is very high for Rory as he has shown he’s capable of dominating a field.
 He has missed two recent cuts (The Irish Open and and BMW PGA Championship), so proceed with caution here.

 Tiger Woods ($8,600) – Tiger recently shot a 13-over 85, his worst round as a professional golfer.
 Fans will definitely be wary to take him, but that could actually make him a more valuable pick.
 If he shows flashes of his former self, he will prove to be a great value pick at his salary.